BOB MONTELONE: guitar & vocals

 Missing the fullness of a normal band, they enlisted the upright bass talents of Ken Pesick in 2010.
 They have been playing steadily with this line-up ever since, occasionally using the vocal talents of Bob's wife, April.

-Acoustic Madness released the CD "VOLUME 1" in 2011 on Bob's indie label Hanzie Records (CD HR-011).
-It was basically an introduction to the group, with live performances recorded in the studio of some of the popular covers they play on a nightly basis, including "Wichita Lineman", "Everybody's Talkin'", "Friend Of The Devil" and "Tangled Up In Blue".
-A standout on the album is the original "Stay", which is reminiscent of an old vocal standard such as "Cry Me A River" or "Misty".
+Acoustic Madness released the CD Volume 1 in 2011 on Bob's indie label Hanzie Records (CD HR-011).
+It was basically an introduction to the group, with live performances recorded in the studio of some of the popular covers they play on a nightly basis, including "Wichita Lineman", "Everybody's Talkin'", "Friend of the Devil" and "Tangled Up In BLue".
+A standout on the album is the original "Stay (For One More Drink)" which is reminiscent of an old vocal standard such as "Cry Me A River" or "Misty".

 The band's 2nd release, simply titled Acoustic Madness(CD HR-016), was released in 2014.
 The guys started work on it at Bob's Tree Farms Studio in 2012 and finished recording at the beginning of 2014 at Bob's new locale, Sterritt Sound.